Skip to main content

 What is an I-20?

 The I-20 Certificate of Eligibility form is used to obtain an F-1 visa, to enter the United States in order to begin or resume study and to document the visa holder's immigration status.
 The I-20 also allows students to apply for certain F-1 immigration benefits.
-It's very important to keep your I-20 safe and to make sure it's up-to-date at all times.
+It's very important to keep your I-20 safe and to make sure it's up to date at all times.

 When does my I-20 expire, and how do I apply for an extension?